BlitChain/BLIPs/blips/process.md

 ## Abstract

 The BLIP process draws heavily from Ethereum's EIP process and Rust's RFC process.
-It pertains primarily to the protocol and APIs of the Blit Hub blockchain (Blit, for short), including Tendermint, Blit-SDK, IBC, and other modules.
+It pertains primarily to the protocol and APIs of the Blit including Blitchain, Blitlang, and BlitJS client libraries.
 Ideas for a change to the Blit protocols or APIs are first vetted in the Blit forums and channels, and then formalized as a BLIP, detailing clearly the proposed change.
 The BLIP includes all information necessary to implement the